 Some shaving vendors sell blade samplers to make the process easier: you get a few blades of many different types.
 After you decide which one(s) work best you can then buy your favorites in bulk, saving a ton of money!

 But meanwhile, here are a number of popular razor blade brands to consider.

-[Note: Amazon links used for convenience and are affiliate links.
+[Note: Amazon and geni.us links are affiliate links.
 These links go to bulk purchases which may not be appropriate for your needs.
 Check with Amazon or your favorite wet shaving supplier for different quantity and pricing options.]

 Feather “Hi-Stainless” double edge razor blades, manufactured in Japan by a company best known for medical scalpels, have gained a reputation as one of the sharpest double edge blades on the market.
 These blades have a cult-like following among experienced wet shavers but they are usually not recommended for newcomers.